What is ImPACT?

 In recent years, concussions have become a national topic of debate for all levels of sport.
 From Pop Warner to the NFL, the lack of appropriate recognition testing and management protocols have been intensely scrutinized by both the media and the scientific and medical communities alike.
 Since this modern enlightenment began, thousands of scientific research articles have been published in an attempt to broaden our understanding of concussions.
 From these articles, several physical and cognitive tests have been developed, one of which being ImPACT.
 With more than 215 peer reviewed and 145 independent studies, ImPACT has the largest database of clinical research on concussion management, validating ImPACT’s model.
 Further, ImPACT’s comprehensive normative data includes more than 75,000 (and growing) results, which provides reliability and validity of testing.

 How is ImPACT testing used at Zeeland East & West High Schools?

-All high school athletes are required to have a baseline test prior to receiving their ZAC.
-Athletes in high school need to be baseline tested every two years to accommodate the many changes their developing brain is making.
+All high school student-athletes are required to have a baseline test prior to trying out and/or participating in a sport.
+Athletes in high school need to be baseline tested every two academic years to accommodate the many changes their developing brain is making.
 Any athlete who sustains a concussion will be tested again after injury while symptoms are present and again after all symptoms have resolved.
 We want to see the student-athlete’s test scores return to at- or near-baseline levels before they begin their graded exertional return-to-play protocol.